Towns and villages of the Calvia Region

 Calvia offers many opportunities for active pastime.
 For example, it is an ideal place for cycling along its roads.
 Last February, Calvia was chosen as the final stage point of the Challenge Vuelta a Mallorca, the first competition in the international cycling calendar.

-For those, who would like to explore Calvia and its surrounding areas by bicycle, there are five established routes.
-All of them are bi-directional and create one longer route, which can be joined at any point.
+For those who would like to explore Calvia and its surrounding areas by bike, there are five established routes.
+All of them are two-way and make up one longer route, which can be joined at any point.